Updated August 2023

 Seeing an opera anywhere in France is always a treat.
 That said, the Opera of Bordeaux is a stunning theater that puts on some amazing productions.
 This website is where you can find everything about scheduling, shows, and more.

-10. Try the Dune Blanche Chez Pascal Bordeaux
+10. Try the Dune Blanche at Chez Pascal

 Chez Pascal is a beach-themed patisserie that is famous for its fluffy and delightful Dune Blanche pastries.
 These cream-filled pastry puffs are beyond decadent, and take more than 16 hours to prepare.